Contact us to plan your Travel!

 Emily + Scotty – when couples tell us from the get-go they have an exhibitionist streak we know we’ll have fun!
 One of our favorite Adam and Eve sessions of 2015.

-Danielle + Brandon – Danielle and Brandon’s session is the first ever session where the bride and groom literally shed their clothing to get down to their birthday suits, totally nude and comfortable in their nakedness together.
+Danielle + Brandon – Danielle and Brandon’s session is the first ever underwater wedding photography session where the bride and groom literally shed their clothing to get down to their birthday suits, totally nude and comfortable in their nakedness together.
 They also brought some fun accessories including converse shoes, beautiful tattoos and an adventurous attitude!

 Robin + James – Robin could teach mermaids a thing or two about looking good underwater!!